Santipac/Santipac/README.md

 </a>
 </div>

-### I'm a Full-Stack Developer and self-taught student who is passionate about Programming.
+### I'm a Frontend Developer and self-taught student who is passionate about Programming.
 ### I'm currently looking for new challenges.
 My interest is in creating technology that contributes to the community and makes people's lives easier.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Santipac&show_icons=true&theme=github_dark)